Implementation of the recommendations of the Carlile Inquiry Report: Progress Report Jan. 2020

 Further information on Lady Haslam’s work is available from her website.

 Richard White, the Secretary to the Foundation, is a Tribunal Judge of the First-tier Tribunal (the Social Entitlement Chamber); Visiting Professor of Child Law, Cardiff University; was Chairman of the Trustees of the Foundation until 31 December 2006.
 Richard acted as Secretary to the Foundation from 2006 to 2022.

 Chris Stanley, Retired senior magistrate.
-Formerly Chair, Youth Court panel and Kent Magistrates’ Association.
-Co-opted Expert on the Magistrates’ Association Youth Courts Committee.
-Trustee of the National Association for Youth Justice and ‘Transform Justice’ and Associate of the Standing Committee for Youth Justice.
+Formerly Chair, Youth Court panel and Kent Magistrates’ Association (MA) and member Youth Courts Committee at the MA.
+Trustee of the National Association for Youth Justice.
+Chair of Trustees ‘Transform Justice’ and member of the Standing Committee for Youth Justice.
 Formerly Head of Policy and Research at Nacro.